-In this chapter we consider the liability-labor ratios of companies operating in Taiwan benchmarked against global averages for laboratory analytical instruments.
+In this chapter we consider the liability-labor ratios of companies operating in Taiwan benchmarked against global averages for measuring and testing instruments for electricity and electrical signals.
 For ratios where there are large deviations between Taiwan and the benchmarks, graphics are provided (sometimes referred to as a "gap" analysis).
 Then the distribution of productivity ratios is presented in the form of ranks and percentiles.
-Certain key liability-labor ratios are highlighted for laboratory analytical instruments across countries in the comparison group.
+Certain key liability-labor ratios are highlighted for measuring and testing instruments for electricity and electrical signals across countries in the comparison group.
 Definitions of liability statement terms are given in Chapter 3.